aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

 # Create a Target endpoint for Aurora PostgreSQL

 Click Create Endpoint.
-Enter the values as below.
+Enter the values as follows:

 |Parameter| Description|
 |------|-------------